|

 funding to construct a new $975 million stadium

-the Metrodome to be demolished forcing the Vikings
+the Metrodome to be demolished and the Vikings

 to play at TCF Bank Stadium (home of the Minnesota